VIJAYKALLEM/datamapping-1/README.md

 Explored some NYC 311 aggregated data and analyze the trends around illegal fireworks in the month of June 2021.

-Zip code where the 311 complaint was recorded
+Quantile representation of all types of 311 complaints by zip code for the month of June 2021

 ![All311complaints](https://user-images.githubusercontent.com/70838225/135324826-44556f94-2442-41ae-8d45-04d0b4ce6c32.png)

-Count of all types of 311 complaints by zip code for the month of June 2021
+Quantile representation of 311 complaints related to illegal fireworks in June 2021 by zip code.

 ![Fireworkcomplaints](https://user-images.githubusercontent.com/70838225/135324938-20349630-c87c-4c33-852b-d44833f7249d.png)

-Count of 311 complaints related to illegal fireworks in June 2021 by zip code.
+Quantile representation of the precent illegal fireworks takes up from the total 311 complaints in June 2021 by zip code.

 ![Firewokpercentage](https://user-images.githubusercontent.com/70838225/135324998-e33c3f2d-e1a1-4c0d-8bab-fac9ac80e40a.png)